History & Origins

 Facts and figures, though, fail to capture the real spirit of this special secondary school.
 Like the two rivers at whose confluence the school is perched, Loomis has a dual mission: to inspire in its students a commitment to both "the best self and the common good."
 Its excellent academic, athletics, artistic, and social programs combine to cultivate the spirit, mind, and body of each individual, firm in its attachment to the Founders' guiding principles that social equality trumps social standing, fairness conquers favoritism, academic and physical rigor invigorate and inspire, and a caring and trusting community breeds in the individual an abiding appreciation of the importance — and the means — of contributing to the needs of the community.
 In the wake of their personal tragedy, the Loomis Family members inspired and compelled future generations in the very best of directions.
 Their story resonates in a remarkably contemporary, even timeless, way.

-The mission of The Loomis Chaffee School is to advance the development of students in mind, body, and spirit through rigorous academic programs, an inclusive community, and emphasis on engaged citizenship.
-The school, as its Founders intended, inspires in its students a commitment to the best self and the common good.
+The mission of The Loomis Chaffee School is to advance the development of students in mind, body, and spirit through rigorous academic programs, an inclusive community, and an emphasis on engaged citizenship.
+The school, as its Founders intended, seeks to inspire in its students a commitment to the best self and the common good.